 Where to Stay – Italian Dolomites

 There are many villages throughout the Italian Dolomites.
 We like to stay at Hotel Rosa Alpina in the pedestrian-friendly village of San Cassiano.
+This property is undergoing an extensive renovation and will reopen in 2024.
 Another favourite spot is Hotel La Perla in Corvara, a village in the Sellaronda hiking and biking region.